 According to Yin Yang Theory, the mountain is Yang, and the water is Yin.

 A garden's water could be designed into a lake, river, spring, pond, or waterfall based on form, flow, and sound.

 Mountains and Lakes of Imperial Chengde Mountain Resort, Photo from Official Site of Chengde.

 Plant — Combination of Beauty and Symbolic Meaning

-Choosing flowers and trees has been an excellent and obvious way to display the owner's character and aspiration.
+Choosing flowers and trees has been an excellent and obvious way to display the owner's character and aspirations.

-Therefore, besides floras' color, shape, and fragrance, their symbolic meaning is the most essential concern.
+Therefore, besides floras' color, shape, and fragrance, their symbolic meaning is an essential concern.

 Chinese Art and Literature — Aesthetic and Philosophy

 Designs and names of buildings, couplet poems, articles on inscriptions, and decorative paintings, are the direct expressions of the owners' literary attainments and achievements, as well as their social status and reputation.

 Couplet Poems on Pavilion of Surging Waves or Canglang Pavilion in Suzhou.